hananitallyson/guide-to-front-end/README.md

 - [What are HTTP requests? - Codecademy](https://youtu.be/-Zea7GB2OwA)

 ## What is Domain Name and DNS?
+Domain names, like 'google.com' or 'facebook.com,' provide user-friendly access to websites.
+The Domain Name System (DNS) translates these names into IP addresses.

 ### Articles and Documentation
 - [What is a Domain Name? - MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_domain_name)
 - [What is a Domain Name? - Cloudflare](https://www.cloudflare.com/en-gb/learning/dns/glossary/what-is-a-domain-name/)